 This course will provide students with an introduction to the production and characteristics of radiation, image capture, image processing, manipulation of exposure variables, and the effect of manipulating exposures variables on image quality.
-Film, imaging and related accessories are discussed.
+Film and related accessories are discussed.
 Student experimentation and demonstrations are included in the application of theory.
 Prerequisite(s): BIO 171 Corequisite(s): ALH 122, BIO 172, RAD 111

-RAD 131-PRINCIPLES OF RADIOGRAPHIC 3-0-3 IMAGE CAPTURE AND DISPLAY II
+RAD 131-DIGITAL IMAGE ACQUISITION 3-0-3 AND DISPLAY

-This course will provide students with an introduction to the production and characteristics of radiation, image capture, image processing, manipulation of exposure variables, and the effect of manipulating exposures variables on image quality.
-Film and related accessories are discussed.
-Student experimentation and demonstrations are included in the application of theory.
+Content imparts an understanding of the components, principles and operation of digital imaging systems found in diagnostic radiology.
+Factors that impact image acquisition, display archiving and retrieval are discussed.
+Principles of digital system quality assurance and maintenance are presented.
 Prerequisite(s): RAD 111, RAD 121 Corequisite(s): MTH 157, PHY 125, RAD 141, RAD 146

-RAD 141-PRINCIPLES OF DIGITAL IMAGING AND POSITIONING II 3-2-4
+RAD 141-PHARMACOLOGY, ETHICS AND 3-2-4 LAW IN RADIOLOGY AND POSITIONING II

-This course will provide students with a comprehensive examination of digital image capture, digital image processing and the effect of manipulating exposures variables on digital image quality.
-In the lab students will learn positioning terminology, equipment manipulation and the proper positioning of the axial skeleton.
-In addition, students will learn to evaluate images for proper exposure factor and demonstration of anatomy.
+This course will provide students with a comprehensive examination of pharmacology, ethical and legal issues for radiographers.
+In the lab, students will learn positioning terminology, equipment manipulation, the proper positioning of the axial skeleton.
+In addition, students will learn to evaluate images for proper exposure factors and demonstration of anatomy.
 Prerequisite(s): RAD 111, RAD 121 Corequisite(s): MTH 157, PHY 125, RAD 131, RAD 146